 Reservations are accepted online at any time (click the rental information box below).
-Payment is due at least 7 days before rental date, permit is issued after full payment.
+Payment is due at least 7 days before rental date, permit is issued after full payment including tax.
 All rules and regulations of the shelter apply and are subject to requested availability.

-Richard Vissing Park Shelter 1 or 2 can be reserved for the hourly rate of $50.00 per hour plus tax per shelter.
-Click the rental information box below to reserve and pay online.
+Richard Vissing Park Shelter 1 or 2 can be reserved for the hourly rate of $50.00 per hour plus tax per shelter with a 2 hour minimum.
+Click the rental information box below to reserve online.

-The 2 Baseball and Softball Diamonds at Richard Vissing Park are available for rent 14 days in advance for additional fee and subject to availability.
+The 2 Softball Diamonds at Richard Vissing Park are available for rent 14 days in advance for additional fee and subject to availability.

-Contact Rick Romans, Manager of Sports & Athletics 502.641.2883 or firstname.lastname@example.org regarding field rental availability & sport programs.
+Contact Rick Romans, Manager of Sports & Athletics 502.641.2883 or email@example.com regarding sport programs and field rental availability.